 This program is designed to prepare students for entry into the retail sales force.
 Students will gain a working knowledge of sales techniques and customer service principles within the marketing environment.
 Emphasis will be placed on a consultative approach toward encouraging sales.

 CERTIFICATE OF PROFICIENCY

 Program Requirements Units

-(Select 3 classe s totaling 9 units)
+(Select 3 classe es totaling 9 units)

 BUS 140 Selling for Business 3

-BUS 145/
+BUS 145/ 5

 FASH 125 Retailing/Promotion 3

 BUS 150 Advertising 3

 BUS 155 Marketing 3

-Elective Cour rses (Select 6 units)

-BUS 100 Introduction to Business 3

-BUS 110 Business Mathematics 3

-BUS 138 Business Ethics 2

-BUS 142 Customer Service 1

-TOTAL UNI TS 15

 COURSE OFFERINGS